gr-yb/yugabyte-differential-backup/differential-backup.md

 *** -rw-r--r--  1 gr  staff   1.5K Sep 24 01:45 MANIFEST-000039
 ```

-### Seventh snapshot
+### Seventh snapshot directory

-The seventh snapshot copies the new XXX files and updatest the manifest.
+The seventh snapshot copies the new '38' files off-cluster and adds the storage locations of files 36 and 37 to the mainfest.

-All files from the YYY snapshot are also in this one.

 ```
 ./39c24b4f-a9db-4318-9e04-c7edac3a4fd1: